trevor-harris/kstat/README.md

 # kstat
-K Statistic.
+KD Statistic.
 A robust Kolmogorov Smirnov like test for functional data.

 ## How to install